 Our research portfolio covers a range of tropical parasites that cause important diseases, including Plasmodium ssp (malaria), Trypanosoma ssp (sleeping sickness), Leishmania ssp (leishmaniasis) and Theileria (East coast fever/theileriosis), along with filarial worms, the cause of elephantiasis.
 We also study parasites that are endemic in the UK such as Toxoplasma gondii and important gastro-intestinal parasites of livestock that cause significant economic loss to the agricultural industry and are important for global food security.
 Many important parasites are transmitted by vectors, and we have growing strengths in vector biology, most notably mosquitoes and ticks.
 We aim to apply our findings to informing control programmes and to translate our findings into better diagnostics, drugs and vaccines.

-PhD programmes are usually 3 to 4 years long (submission of the thesis is expected within 4 years of commencing study).
 Students undertake individual research projects in the area of expertise of their supervisor(s), although many projects on offer are interdisciplinary.

 Your choice of projects is diverse, reflecting the range of expertise of potential supervisors.
 The University of Glasgow provides an excellent environment for parasitology research, housing the largest group of parasitologists in the UK, studying all aspects of parasitic disease from gene to population.
 Parasitology is housed within two institutes, Infection, Immunity and Inflammation and Biodiversity, Animal Health and Comparative Medicine.
 In addition, many of the group are members of the Wellcome Trust Centre for Molecular Parasitology.
 The resources available provide the opportunity for excellent and cutting edge training in many different areas.
 These include molecular biology, biochemistry, ecology, epidemiology, mathematical modelling, bioinformatics, genetics, cell biology (including advanced in vitro and in vivo imaging), immunology and polyomics (genomics, transcriptomics, proteomics, metabolomics etc).
 Many projects are laboratory-based in up-to-date facilities with excellent research resources.
 Interdisciplinary research is a key aspect of our approach and we have many collaborators both within the university and externally.
 Some projects involve considerable amounts of fieldwork in the UK or overseas.